-As we embark on the second half of the 2021 MLB season, the oddsmakers are making serious adjustments in their future markets.
+With a little over 30 games remaining in the 2021 MLB regular season, the oddsmakers have begun to make significant adjustments in their future markets as division races heat up.
 Focusing on one favorite or spotting a longshot who offers long-term value remains the best way to attack futures betting.

-Let’s take a deeper look into the risers and fallers in each respective offering at the Westgate Superbook in Las Vegas.
+Let’s take a deeper look into the risers and fallers in each respective offering.

 ON THE MOVE